 Connect an Optical or HDMI Cable to Each Device

 Whether you are using an optical or HDMI ARC connection, you should have been provided the correct cable with your soundbar from the soundbar manufacturer.
 Plug in the cable to your soundbar and your TV.

-And if you’re wondering if you have to have an HDMI Arc cable (as opposed to any old HDMI cable you have lying around) the answer is yes!
+And if you’re wondering if you have to have an HDMI Arc cable (as opposed to any old HDMI cable you have lying around like directional cables) the answer is yes! (more on directional cables in our guide).
 Luckily any HDMI cable sporting the 2.0 standard or further will work, but some listings on Amazon reassuringly call out the ARC capability right in the listing, like the AmazonBasics Premium HDMI Cable.